bluetoothStrawberry/authority/README.md

 ![](images/winrm.png)

----

-> Second Objective: Find Privilege Escalation Path
+> Second Objective: Find a Privilege Escalation Path
 >
 > Here we  want to user the account we've compromise to find a path to become system or domain admin.